rune/rune/packages/dusk-cli/templates/typescript-react/README.md

 ### `npm run lint`

 Runs the validation rules.
-You can read about them in the [Server-side logic](https://developers.dusk.gg/docs/advanced/server-side-logic
+You can read about them in the [docs on server-side logic](https://developers.dusk.gg/docs/advanced/server-side-logic).

 ### `npm run typecheck`

-Verifies that typescript is valid.
+Verifies that TypeScript is valid.

 ## Learn More

-You can learn more in the [Dusk docs](https://developers.dusk.gg/docs/quick-start).
+See the [Dusk docs](https://developers.dusk.gg/docs/quick-start) for more info.
+You can also ask any questions in the [Dusk Discord](https://discord.gg/rune-devs), we're happy to help!